catenax-eV/catenax-ev.github.io/docs/standards/CX-0128-DemandandCapacityManagementDataExchange/CX-0128-DemandandCapacityManagementDataExchange.md

 The `linkedDemandSeries` property specifies which particular `WeekBasedMaterialDemand` a `WeekBasedCapacityGroup` is referencing.
 To clarify the `linkedDemandSeries` points to a demand with a specific trio: `demandCategory`, `customerLocation` and `materialNumberCustomer`.

-The customer MAY define a `WeekBasedCapacityGroup` as inactive by setting and transferring the `capacityGroupIsInactive` flag to the supplier.
+The supplier MAY define a `WeekBasedCapacityGroup` as inactive by setting and transferring the `capacityGroupIsInactive` flag to the customer.
 The inactive `WeekBasedCapacityGroup` MUST be ignored during the demand-capacity matching over the whole horizon, i.e. must be considered in the same way as not existing data for the demand-capacity matching.
 Inactivating data may trigger their archiving or deletion in the local DCM application of the business partner.
 The inactive flag of a `WeekBasedCapacityGroup` MUST NOT affect linked `WeekBasedMaterialDemand` objects or other linked `WeekBasedCapacityGroup`.
 The inactivation of a `WeekBasedCapacityGroup` MAY result in the situation that its linked active `WeekBasedMaterialDemand` objects have to be newly linked to other active `WeekBasedCapacityGroup`.
 Once a `WeekBasedCapacityGroup` has been set as inactive, this MAY be undone by reverting the `capacityGroupIsInactive` flag.
 In this case, the `WeekBasedCapacityGroup` MUST again be considered during the demand-capacity matching.
 The reverting of the inactive flag of a `WeekBasedCapacityGroup` may correspond to a newly created and initially transferred or to an updated `WeekBasedCapacityGroup`.

 Suppliers MAY use demand volatility metrics, including the optional entity `demandVolatilityParameters` within the JSON payload.